amanarora9848/unige-rt1-assignment1/README.md

     -m METRICS_INTERVAL, --metrics_interval METRICS_INTERVAL
                             Number of batches after which to calculate metrics.
     ```
-    This helps in running the assignment in parallel, and collecting data for analysis.

-In our study, we aimed to compare the performances of different implementations of the **Assignment 1** of the course: ***Research Track 1***, specifically, implementations A (self-made), K (by colleague Kazuto), and L (by colleague Lucas P.), based on their execution times and success rates.
+In our study, we aimed to compare the performances of different implementations of the **Assignment 1** of the course: ***Research Track 1***, specifically, implementations `A` (self-made), `K` (by a colleague [here](https://github.com/kazu610/3rd_assignment_RT2)), and `L` (by another colleague [here](https://github.com/Lucas-Pardo/RT2_Assignment_3)), based on their execution times and success rates.
 At a time, implementation A is either compared with K or L, for evaluating differnt results.
 The results are presented in the following sections.

 ##### Hypotheses presented (stated crudely, formally stated in the following sections):
 1. Implementation A and Implementation K have the same execution times.
 2. Implementation A has a lower success rate than Implementation L.

 ##### Data Collection:
-1. The data of **30** successful runs in randomized environment was collected for both implementations A and K, and the execution times were recorded in the files `data/ImplementationK/randomenv_exec_timesA.csv` and `data/ImplementationK/randomenv_exec_timesK.csv`.
+1. The data of **30** successful runs in randomized environment was collected for both implementations A and K after formulating the hypothesis 1, and the execution times were recorded in the files `data/ImplementationK/randomenv_exec_timesA.csv` and `data/ImplementationK/randomenv_exec_timesK.csv`.
-2. The data of **100** runs in randomized environment was collected for both implementations L and A, and the execution times were recorded in the files `data/ImplementationL/random_10.txt` and `data/ImplementationA/execution_times_randomized_env.csv`.
+2. The data of **100** runs in randomized environment was collected for both implementations L and A after formulating the hypothesis 2, and the execution times were recorded in the files `data/ImplementationL/random_10.txt` and `data/ImplementationA/execution_times_randomized_env.csv`.

+In the statistical analyses conducted below, we adopt a significance level (alpha) of 0.05.
+This signifies that we'd be willing to accept a 5% risk of incorrectly rejecting the null hypothesis if it were indeed true (Type I error).

+Consequently, any p-value equal to or smaller than 0.05 provides sufficient evidence to reject the null hypothesis in favor of the alternative hypothesis.

+To perform some standardized tests in statictics, I choose to use the python library `scipy.stats` which provides a wide range of statistical tests and functions.
+The documentation for the library can be found [here](https://docs.scipy.org/doc/scipy/reference/stats.html).

 ```python